dmsc/fastbasic/compiler/USAGE.md

 This will compile `myprog.bas` to `myprog.asm` and then assemble the two files together using CA65 and LD65.
-You can pass multiple `.asm` (or `.o`) files to the command line, but only one basic file.
+You can pass multiple `.asm` (or `.o`) files to the command line, all the files will be assembled and linked together.

 From the FastBasic source, you can reference any symbol via `@name`, for example: